 - Regular hours: 10 a.m.-6 p.m.
 Tuesday-Saturday (last tour at 5 p.m.), closed Sunday-Monday and most major holidays

 - Summer hours: 10 a.m.-6 p.m.
-Monday-Friday (last tour at 5 p.m.), 10 a.m.-8 p.m.
+Tuesday-Friday (last tour at 5 p.m.), 10 a.m.-8 p.m.
 Saturday (last tour begins at 7 p.m.); noon-6 p.m.
 Sunday (last tour begins at 5 p.m.); closed Monday and most major holidays

-Trace the roots of Motown's story that began at Hitsville USA and created a sound that influenced generations of music lovers throughout the world.
-The exhibits include historical photographs, artwork, music, costumes and other memorabilia from this musical era that included the Temptations and Diana Ross and the Supremes.
+Trace the roots of Motown's story that began at Hitsville U.S.A. and created a sound that influenced generations of music lovers throughout the world.
+The exhibits include historical photographs, artwork, music, costumes and other memorabilia from this musical era that included the Temptations and Diana Ross and The Supremes.

 - Address: 405 Cesar Chavez Ave., Pontiac

 - Phone: 248-338-6732

 - Hours: office: 11 a.m.-4 p.m.
 Tuesday-Thursday (or by appointment); call ahead to book group tours